 About Suginami Aikikai

-Suginami Aikikai San Francisco, California started as "Skidrow Dojo" in the back of a photo studio on Sixth Street in San Francisco February 1986.
+"11th Street Dojo" is the building that contains both Suginami Aikikai San Francisco & Clovis Silva BJJ.
+We started as "Skidrow Dojo" in the back of a photo studio on Sixth Street in San Francisco February 1986.

 A group of artists asked James Friedman to teach them self-defense shortly after the violent murder of a loved one.
 Classes began in the shadow of tragedy, and Aikido in a small way helped heal the suffering these people were going through.
 Beginning as a club for that group of around ten friends, the dojo soon outgrew the Sixth Street studio and relocated to 759 Harrison Street in San francisco, California where it remained for three years.